ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 ### Modifiy the `Move()` Method

 We need to update the `Move()` method so it no longer contains the velocity calculations directly.
-Instead, `Move()` now sets the shared direction and speed valuse, and then calls `HandleMovementMode()`.
+Instead, `Move()` now sets the shared direction and speed values, and then calls `HandleMovementMode()`.

 ```csharp
     /// <summary>